skillfoundryai/Travel-and-Local-Experience-API-Platform-2/README.md

 npm run dev
 ```

 The service listens on port `3000` by default.
-Set the `PORT` environment variable to use another port.
+Set the `PORT` environment variable to use another port e.g 5000.

 For a production-style run, compile the TypeScript source and start the generated JavaScript: